abitdodgy/snakes_and_ladders/README.md

 ## Extensibility

-The game is fairly extensible and additional tiles (to normal cell, and snakes and ladders tiles) are pluggable.
-You can create additional features by inheriting from `SnakesAndLadders::Cell` and overriding the `enter` and `exit` methods if necessary.
+The game is fairly extensible and additional tiles (to normal cell, and snake and ladder tiles) are pluggable.
+You can create additional tiles by inheriting from `SnakesAndLadders::Cell` and overriding the `enter` and `exit` methods where necessary.

 ````ruby
 class Bowser < Cell